v-bosch/v-bosch.github.io/_projects/cortext.md

 ---

-## Background

-CorText: large language models for cross-modal transformations from visually evoked brain responses to text captions.
-Here you can find the PDF of the short paper presented at CCN 2024. [pdf](/assets/pdf/Cortext_Bosch_CCN2024.pdf)
+Here you can find the PDF of the short paper presented at CCN 2024: [pdf](/assets/pdf/Cortext_Bosch_CCN2024.pdf)
-***